 We help injured construction workers and their families obtain money and benefits that go beyond a workers' compensation claim.
 An accident caused by someone working for another company or related to faulty equipment or tools might lead to what is known as a third-party liability claim.
 In such cases, we can file a personal injury claim against a party other than your employer.

-Workplace accidents sometimes happen in warehouses, factories and other industrial sites in Ohio and western Pennsylvania.
+Workplace accidents sometimes happen in warehouses, factories and other industrial sites in Ohio.
 When accidents happen in places like refineries, chemical plants and other industrial work sites, the injuries can often be severe or sometimes even fatal.
 If you work around large equipment, heavy machinery or with chemicals or potentially explosive materials, you likely understand the risks.

 Some of the most common causes of industrial accidents we regularly deal with at our law firm include repetitive motion injuries, exposure to hazardous materials, explosions, unsafe working conditions and reckless behavior by co-workers.